 - Make your mark on art in the park!
-Alter & Company, the company that won the public art commission to design and install a new archway (the "Happenstance archway") for the southern end, is asking the public to help decide on imagery that could be featured.
+Alter & Company won the public art commission to design and install a "Happenstance archway" for the southern end.
+The public is invited to help decide on imagery that could be featured.
 Ideas could include favourite images, memories or other ideas such as wildlife and conservation, or historical images that help show connections between past and present.
 Find more at Alter & Company's website.
-Send your ideas to firstname.lastname@example.org Get details of the planning application - reference BH2016/06493
+Send your ideas to email@example.com

 - Community chaplaincy.
 The ROC project provides a visible and reassuring presence at the park 3 - 6pm on Saturdays in the summer months.
 If you're interested in joining their 2017 park volunteer team, contact firstname.lastname@example.org

 - Well-being workshops: We're planning to run more of these popular free events in conjunction with MIND Brighton & Hove spring/summer 2017.
 These are designed to help people connect with nature and others while learning about the mental health benefits of getting outside.
 If you're interested in attending a future event, contact Clare/Millie on 01273 666963. or email email@example.com

 - Why not join one of our regular free city cycling skills sessions at The Level?